Piet du Toit: Career

 He played his first test match on 26 July 1958 against France in a historic series for les Bleus.
 He was later chosen for a series of four matches against the All Blacks, and helped the Springboks to two wins, one draw, and one defeat.

 In 1960–61 he was selected for five games with the Springboks, who embarked on a tour of Europe.
 He helped beat Wales 3–0.
 He also participated in victories against Ireland 8–3 as well as over England 5-0 and Scotland 12–5.
 On 18 February 1961 the South Africans drew in Paris 0–0.

 Piet du Toit also took part in three victories over the Irish and Australia in 1961 to end his international career.

 Test history

 Personal life

 Piet completed his schooling at Paarl Boys' High School.
 Du Toit graduated from the University of Stellenbosch with a B. Comm degree.
-In 1957, Piet du Toit and his wife Barbara, a teacher, started farming on the Kloofenburg Wine Estate near Riebeek Kasteel, Western Cape which his father and father in law bought in 1956.
+In 1957, Piet du Toit and his wife Barbara, a teacher, started farming on the Kloovenburg Wine Estate near Riebeek Kasteel, Western Cape which his father and father in law bought in 1956.
 Piet retired in 1989 and his son, Pieter du Toit, still farms on this estate.
 Two of his grandsons, Johan du Toit and Pieter-Steph du Toit, also plays professional rugby.
 Pieter-Steph has already followed in his grandfather's footsteps by becoming a Springbok.